 Why would the Raptors ever trade this guy?
 Agreed, this is a long shot, but Johnson fits perfectly with the Warriors.
 Since the Dubs run plenty of isolations to Lee, Johnson would thrive in that scenario.
 He’s a great inside scorer, and he’s also a terrific defender.
 He only averages 1 block per game, but he has a great impact.
 Alongside Bogut, he would be bale to clog the paint and make inside scoring very difficult.

-In a career game earlier this season, the Toronto Raptors battled the Los Angeles Lakers in Kobe Bryant’s return.
+In a career game earlier in the 2013-14 season, the Toronto Raptors battled the Los Angeles Lakers in Kobe Bryant’s return.
 The Raptors won, and Johnson poured in 32 points on 14/17 shooting to go with 10 rebounds.
 This was all while stifling Pau Gasol to 3/11 shooting for 7 points.